-Actions and mitigations planned:
+5. Actions and mitigations planned:

 The new policy is aimed to ensure equality and fairness in the allocation of homes, as well as making it easier to understand, prioritising those in the highest housing need.
+The policy will be reviewed within 12 months of commencement to assess its impact to ensure there are no unintended consequences.